UUCW Constitution & Bylaws

 Section 3.
 When the Minister is engaged for an indefinite period of time, the relationship shall continue at least ninety days after either of the contracting parties has given notice in writing of the desire to discontinue the relationship, unless both parties agree otherwise.

-Section 5.
-The Minister, with the approval of the Board, shall establish and maintain such religious services, as the Church deems appropriate.
+Section 6.
+The Minister, with the approval of the Board, shall establish and maintain such religious services as the Church deems appropriate.
 This section shall not limit the freedom of the pulpit for creative worship.

 Section 1.
 This Church shall follow the procedures designated by the Unitarian Universalist Association in its search for and selection of a candidate for the ministry of this Church.

 Section 2.
-In the case of the resignation or dismissal of the Minister, a Ministerial Search Committee of seven Active Members shall be elected by the voting membership of the Church at a duly noticed meeting of the Church from a slate prepared by the Nominating Committee.
+In the case of the resignation or dismissal of the Minister, a Ministerial Search Committee of seven Active Members shall be elected by the voting membership of the Church at a duly noticed meeting of the Church from a slate prepared by the Board.

-ARTICLE XIV – DIRECTOR OF RELIGIOUS EDUCATION SEARCH COMMITTEE
+ARTICLE XII – DIRECTOR OF RELIGIOUS EDUCATION SEARCH COMMITTEE

-Section 3.
-The DRE Search Committee shall follow the procedures designated by the proper offices of the Unitarian Universalist Association in its search for and selection of a candidate for the DRE position.
+The DRE Search Committee shall follow the procedures designated by the proper offices of the Unitarian Universalist Association in its search for and hiring of a candidate for the DRE position.

 Members of the Board, officers, employees, members, and volunteers in the service of the Church shall not be personally liable for any debt, liability, or obligation of the Church.
 All persons, corporations, or any entities extending credit to, contracting with, or having claim against the Church, may look only to the funds and property of the Church for the payment of any debt, damages, judgment or decree, or of any money that may otherwise become due or payable to them from the Church but only to the extent permitted by law.
 The Church shall be bonded in such amounts as the Board deems appropriate to insure against loss caused by individuals who handle the Church’s funds (e.g. the Treasurer, Collector and any other person authorized by the Board to handle money).